Evansville Regional Airport: History

 After further growth and expansion at the airport, the Vanderburgh Airport Authority approved the construction of a fifth jet bridge in Concourse A. Furthermore, on June 2, 2016, Allegiant Air began flights to Orlando/Sanford, operating two weekly flights on Sunday and Thursday utilizing the McDonnell Douglas MD-80.
 The flights are now operated on Airbus A320 aircraft.

 On November 8, 2021, Evansville Regional announced that United Airlines was pulling their daily flights to Chicago.
 Evansville was one of 15 other airports that United pulled service from.

 On March 3, 2022, Evansville Regional announced American Airlines has paused their daily Chicago flights.
 With this pause, Evansville has no direct flights to Chicago.
-Days later it was also released that Delta has suspended their Detroit service from Evansville for an undertermined amount of time.
+Days later it was also released that Delta has suspended their Detroit service from Evansville for an undetermined amount of time.